asciamanna/asciamanna.github.io/_drafts/follow-consistent-test-patterns.md

 The assert section, the third and last block of code, contains all of the assertions on the result from the method under test.
 This section can also include any mock verification that has to happen after the method under test is called.

 ### Use Code Blocks
-While following the pattern is a good start, it's important to give the reader clues as to each section.
+While following the pattern is a good start, it's important to make every section clear to the reader.
 Do this by making each section a block of code.
 Use a single blank line to separate blocks, one between the arrange and act section and another single blank line between the act and assert section.

 I have seen developers use comments to indicate each section, these comments are noisy and obscure the intent of the test so they should be avoided.
 Additionally a common mistake is to have a single setup section with multiple act and assert sections.
 This breaks self-containment as well as the ***test one thing only*** heuristic.
 Multiple act and assert sections should be split across two different, well-named unit tests.